bcornelusse/ELEC0447-analysis-power-systems/lecture4.md

 ---

 Thus we have also that $$\begin{aligned}Z\_{tr} &= \frac{Z\_{p}+ Z\_s/n^2}{Z\_{p, base}} \\\\ &= \frac{n^2 Z\_{p} + Z\_s}{Z\_{s, base}}\end{aligned}$$
-i.e. the impedance if the same whether we see it from the primary or the secondary side, although the voltage bases differ.
+i.e. *the impedance if the same whether we see it from the primary or the secondary side, although the voltage bases differ*.

 Also, if the three-phase transformer is *wye-delta* connected, a *30° phase shift* must be applied (more on this later).